Make Money with WordPress: The Ultimate List of WordPress Business Ideas

 20. Tutorial Blogger

 If you happen to know WordPress really well and have practical insights you can share with the WordPress community, there’s no sense in keeping all that information to yourself.
 Think about becoming a tutorial blogger.
-Develop written tutorials and record videos that demonstrate how to use the tools and techniques WordPress users need to know about or that they aren’t necessarily using correctly.
+Develop written tutorials and record videos demonstrating how to use the tools and techniques WordPress users need to know about or that they aren’t necessarily using correctly.

 21. Web Design and Development Blogger